 FAQs

 Musk studied physics and economics at university, but he does not hold a formal engineering degree or a Ph.D.
-He’s better described as a technologist and entrepreneur with strong scientific curiosity.
+He’s better described as a technologist and entrepreneur with a great passion to read science based books for his new inventions.
 As he put it in a TIME interview, when asked how he sees himself, he replied:

 “I think of myself as a technologist or an engineer.”